Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

+- Smart is responsible for taking 8.3% of his team's field goal attempts this season with 9.9 per game.

-- The Heat concede 109.8 points per contest, second-ranked in the league.
+- Defensively, the Heat are second in the league, conceding 109.8 points per game.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.
+- On the boards, the Heat are sixth in the NBA, conceding 41.9 rebounds per contest.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per contest.

 Marcus Smart vs. the Heat